 Installing Packages from Source

-xbps-src itself is nothing but a Bash shell script that allows you to build and install source packages from Void’s GitHub repository into Void’s binaries that you can use XBPS to install.
-You would use it mainly to install packages that are not in the official repositories.
+xbps-src tool itself is a Bash shell script that allows you to build and install source packages from Void’s GitHub repository into Void’s binaries that you can use XBPS to install.
+You will mainly use it to install packages unavailable in the official Void repositories.